Continue reading on DataGuidance with:

 7.6.
 Data breach notification

 The Law does not establish the obligation to give notice of a data breach.
-Nevertheless, in 2018 the CMF regulated the obligation for banks and financial institutions to notify data breaches to the CMF, which shall be given within 30 minutes from the acknowledgement of the data breach.
+Nevertheless, in 2018 the CMF regulated the obligation for banks and financial institutions to notify data breaches to the CMF, which shall be given within 30 minutes of the acknowledgement of the data breach.
 The same obligation applies to insurance and reinsurance companies.

 If the breach concerns sensitive data, minors' data, or financial data, data subjects must also be notified.